UWCS/uwcs-dextre/README.md

 You should now have the basic structure set up for the website to function.
 You can go ahead and add other pages and content to it.

+11. Set your new home page as the root page of the website by heading to Settings -> Sites in the CMS and click edit on the default site in there.
+Then click "Choose a different root page" under these settings and pick your home page.
+Click Save and continue as normal.

-11. (Optional for local development unless you are working on one of the features that needs it) The last step is to start a celery worker for background tasks (namely for shell account creation and sending a selection of emails).
+12. (Optional for local development unless you are working on one of the features that needs it) The last step is to start a celery worker for background tasks (namely for shell account creation and sending a selection of emails).
 Ensure you have `redis-server` set up before trying this step.
 Open a new terminal and run:

 ```
 source venv/bin/activate